All Episodes

 So that's one thing I really liked about ATF.

-They're like what I would call a street agency because they're doing a lot of dope deals, they're buying guns all the time, they're on the street because they're dealing with violent criminals.
+They're like what I would call a street agency because they're doing a lot of dope deals.

-You said you said that they also can do like raids.
+So you said that they also can do like raids.

-I could do a whole episode with you guys and tell you guys the strengths and weaknesses of each agency because I've worked with all of them so extensively.
+So the DEA, what they do really well, and I could do an all, man, I could do a whole episode with you guys and tell you guys the strengths and weaknesses of each agency because I've worked with all of them so extensively.

 The strength of the DEA is they are absolutely the best at exploiting telephones.

-When it comes to writing up a title three and listening to your phone and but tapping your shit, they're the best at it by far.
+When it comes to writing up a title three and listening to your phone and tapping your shit, they're the best at it by far.

 It takes a lot, guys, to listen to someone's phone.

-So uh here's another example.
+So here's another example.

 Let's say I'm looking at a credit.

-If not, then we'll go to the Waco seach because I don't really want to get in the weeds here.
+If y'all want me to actually talk about this exploiting phones, if not, then we'll go to the Waco Siege because I don't really want to get in the weeds here.

-I will give you guys the sauce if you guys want it, but I don't want to like totally and don't worry, timestamps will be up later.
+I will give you guys the sauce if you guys want it, but I don't want to like totally, and don't worry, timestamps will be up later.

-But give me ones if you guys want to actually hear this, give me twos if you don't.
+But give me ones if you guys want to actually hear this.

-If you guys want me to break down like exploiting phones and how the DEA does it and all the stuff.
+If you guys want me to break down like exploiting phones and how the DEA should react to a Breaking Bad episode so you can explain all this stuff.

-Oh, yeah, yeah, yeah.
+Oh, yeah, yeah.

-I'll I'll watch it.
+I'll watch it.

-Oh, we should do that, absolutely.
+Oh, we should do that.

-I love breaking bad.
+I love Breaking Bad.

-Yeah, it's one of my top.
+It's one of my top.

 I'm the one who knocks.

-Oh, yeah, I am the one who knocks.
+I am the one who knocks.

-Yeah, okay, they want to hear it.
+Okay, they want to hear it.

 I'll give you guys an example, right?

-Let's say I would do a drug deal, right?
+So when I was an agent myself, right, let's say I would do a drug deal, right?

-And and I'd send my informant in there.
+And I'd send my informant in there.

 So I'd be working with the ATF and DEA.

-I'd get the money from ATF, I'd give it to my informant.
+I'd give it to my informant.

 He will go do the deal.